 The Plan: Teaching Money Management to Our Kids

-After several years of trying to improve the situation, my wife and I resigned ourselves to the fact that no manner and frequency of talking would work to set right our kids’ perception of the value of money, discerning quality products and enriching experiences, saving, and immediate gratification versus wise spending.
+After several years of trying to improve the situation, my wife and I accepted that no amount or frequency of talking would correct our kids’ perception of the value of money, the importance of discerning quality products and enriching experiences, saving, or understanding immediate gratification versus wise spending.

-We decided to give the children ownership over money flow in their lives to “make it real” to “bring it home.”
+We decided to give the children ownership over the money flow in their lives to “make it real” and “bring it home.”

 We decided to give them a “salary”!

-Yes, salary, not “allowance” and not tied to chores.
+Yes, a salary—not an “allowance” and not tied to chores.

 We Put Our Kids on Salary

-In executing this plan, we made a number of decisions and option choices that were specific to our family dynamics and our kids’ personalities and abilities, and I admit that these elements may not be best for every family or kid.
+In executing this plan, we made several decisions and choices tailored to our family dynamics and the kids’ personalities and abilities.
+I admit that these specifics may not be ideal for every family or child.

-For instance, we decided to compensate the four kids loosely based on age.
+For instance, we decided to compensate the four kids loosely based on their ages.

 Why?

-Our thinking on this front hinged on a few observable differences in need.
+Our thinking here hinged on a few observable differences in needs.

-For instance, the eldest child, then in high school, arguably had a greater clothing requirement than, say, the seven-year-old, whose vast stash of hand-me-downs greatly reduced her need to buy clothes.
+For example, the eldest child, then in high school, had arguably greater clothing requirements than the seven-year-old, whose vast stash of hand-me-downs significantly reduced her need to buy clothes.

 Advertisements

-We created a three-tiered, weekly pay scale of $25, $15 and $5 and the kids’ “salaries” went up as they got older.
+We created a three-tiered weekly pay scale of $25, $15, and $5, with the kids’ “salaries” increasing as they got older.

 We Paid the Children with Cash

-We made the decision to make all payments directly to the kids in cash.
+We decided to make all payments directly to the kids in cash.

 Why?

-Well, there were two main reason for this:
+Well, there were two main reasons for this:

-- and when they added it to their savings, they could readily see any increases.
+- When they added it to their savings, they could readily see any increases.

-Our older three kids had online banking privileges for their checking accounts.
-So we could have more easily moved money electronically to their accounts.
+Our older three kids had online banking privileges for their checking accounts, so we could have easily moved money electronically to their accounts.

 But we didn’t!

-We were of a mindset that the digital numbers and electronic balances may not have the same effect as the feel and smell of hard currency passed hand-to-hand and manually counted or quickly spent, resulting in empty wallets.
+We believed that digital numbers and electronic balances might not have the same impact as the feel and smell of hard currency being passed hand-to-hand, manually counted, or quickly spent, leaving an empty wallet behind.

-This said, we did encourage the kids to do a few things, mainly:
+That said, we encouraged the kids to do a few things, mainly:

-- keeping a small amount of petty cash in a wallet.
+- Keep a small amount of petty cash in a wallet.

-- and to use their debit cards when making most purchases at stores.
+- Use their debit cards when making most purchases at stores.

-While there may have been merit, for the same reasons above, to have them pay in cash, we thought that kids’ tendency to lose things and society’s increasing reliance on non-currency based payment mechanisms made debit card use a prudent and useful element of the overall plan.
+While there may have been merit, for the same reasons mentioned above, in having them pay in cash, we thought that kids’ tendency to lose things and society’s increasing reliance on non-currency-based payment mechanisms made debit card use a prudent and useful part of the overall plan.

-It also opened up a number of discussions on credit cards versus debit cards and when it was appropriate to use each.
-(We advocated only spending money that you have–i.e., use the debit card–and keep a credit card or two in reserve for emergency use only.)
+It also opened up several discussions about credit cards versus debit cards and when it’s appropriate to use each.
+(We advocated spending only money that you have—i.e., use the debit card—and keeping a credit card or two in reserve for emergencies only.)

 What the Salary Did and Didn’t Cover

-- and birthday gifts for friends lest they mismanage funds and get miserly with their friends (that is a social lesson for another time).
+- Birthday gifts for friends (lest they mismanage funds and get miserly with their friends—that’s a social lesson for another time).

 The salary covered: